 Types of variation detected include single nucleotide variants (SNVs), small insertions and deletions (indels), selected larger indels, and structural rearrangements involving selected genes.

-For solid tumors, this test is routinely performed using formalin fixed paraffin embedded (FFPE) tissues and is able to detect SNVs under 10% allelic fraction in the sequenced tissue.
+For solid tumors, this test is routinely performed using formalin fixed paraffin embedded (FFPE) tissues and is able to detect SNVs down to 3% allelic fraction in the sequenced tissue.

 Results and Interpretation

 DNA sequence data are analyzed by GPS’ clinically validated bioinformatics pipeline to identify and annotate somatic variants associated with cancer.

 Identified tumor mutations are interpreted by a board-certified clinical genomicist in the context of the patient’s disease and other clinical findings, highlighting mutations associated with specific treatment options based on evidence from the medical literature.